 There are lanes to suit your needs: walking, running and passing.
 (The Niagara Centre YMCA does not have a running lane due to the configuration of the track around the gym.)
 The outside lane has been designated as the walking lane as it includes a hand guide rail.
 Please use the lanes as designated above the track.
 The running/walking direction on the track changes every day, so be certain to check the direction arrow before stepping onto the track.
 You are also asked to signal your intention to pass, change lanes or leave the track by raising your hand and checking behind you before proceeding.
 As a courtesy to other members, when using the track with a partner, run/walk one behind the other rather than side by side.

-Clean, non-marking running shoes are required to protect the specialized flooring.
+What to Wear Clean, non-marking running shoes are required to protect the specialized flooring.
 The YMCA also requires members to wear a t-shirt and tights, shorts or sweat pants.
 Running Outside The YMCA makes a great beginning and ending place for runners and walkers.
 Please remember to wear your locker key.
-Return To Top

 YMCA Fitness Leadership Training Program